 Sojourner Truth—Abolitionist & Women’s Rights Pioneer

 Sojourner Truth was an American abolitionist and women’s rights activist.
-She was born into slavery but escaped with her infant daughter and became the first Black woman to successfully sue a white man for a family member’s freedom, in 1828.
+She was born into slavery but escaped with her infant daughter and became the first Black woman, in 1828, to successfully sue a white man for a family member’s freedom.

 How Nelson Mandela Fought for Equality and Freedom